History

 Q: How can I get a silken from Regalant?

-A: If you think you would be a good fit for a Regalant dog, please fill out an application.
-I respond to every application I receive, though sometimes life gets busy and it takes me a week or three to get back to you.
+A: If you think you would be a good fit for a Regalant dog, please fill out an application (if my applications are currently open) or follow along on my Facebook page.
+Applications are usually only open around the time I am expecting a litter.
+I do respond to every application I receive, though sometimes life gets busy and it takes me a week or three to get back to you.

 Q: Do you have a waiting list?